Estimation of Ornstein-Uhlenbeck Process Using Ultra-High-Frequency Data with Application to Intraday Pairs Trading

 We consider $\eta = 10^{-5}$, $\eta = 5 \cdot 10^{-5}$, and $\eta = \infty$ as levels for the maximum allowed variance.
 Figure \ref{fig:ouStrategyProfit} shows the total daily profit of the strategy based on 21 pairs for various values of the minimum mean profit $\zeta$.
 We can see that the profit is quite sensitive to the selection of thresholds $\eta$ and $\zeta$.
 When the expected mean is not limited, almost all pairs are traded on all days resulting in a huge loss.
 When the minimum mean profit $\zeta$ is set around 0.009, the strategy based on the TICK-MLE-NR estimator performs the best and achieves daily profit up to 0.0069 in terms of the continuous compound rate of return for $\eta = 5 \cdot 10^{-5}$.
 When we further increase the threshold for minimum mean profit $\zeta$, less trades are carried out and even the profitable trades are cut resulting in decline of the profit.
 Naturally, the profit converges to zero with increasing minimum mean profit $\zeta$.

 Interestingly, the number of trades and the profit are not evenly distributed throughout the years.
-Figure \ref{fig:ouStrategyTrades} shows the daily number of trades.
 Most trades are executed during the years 2015, 2016 and 2018 while the year 2017 is quiet period for the strategy based on the TICK-MLE-NR estimator.
 We attribute this to the lower volatility of the spread prices during 2017.